 The COVID-19 pandemic has reminded us all about the need for sanitation.
 It’s nothing new, actually.
-If this strain of coronavirus goes away and never returns again, we’ll still have colds, seasonal flu, and other contagious diseases.
-Plus, we’ll still have dust mites, fleas, bedbugs, and other insect pests that lay eggs in our fabrics.
+We already had colds, seasonal flu, and other contagious diseases.
+Plus, we have dust mites, fleas, bedbugs, and other insect pests that lay eggs in our fabrics.

 Advantages of UV light sanitizers

 The sun gives off three kinds of ultraviolet light.
 UV-C is the most potent of them.
 It destroys DNA.
 Fortunately, the Earth’s ozone layer filters it out before it reaches the surface.
 Otherwise, it would kill everything—including relatively unknown viruses.
-Safety therefore requires controlling the UV light to make sure it does not shine on people, pets, or desirable plants.
+The various kinds of sanitizing equipment control the UV light to make sure it does not shine on people, pets, or desirable plants.

 Conventionally, germicidal UVC has operated at a wavelength of between 250 and 300 nanometers.
 Recently, however, scientists have developed UVC with a shorter wavelength, between 200-220 nanometers.
 This safer wavelength, called “far-UV-C,” kills viruses without penetrating skin cells.